Ramz1kS/cinemaddicted/README.md

 A website that allows you to do... um... whatever TheMovieDatabase API lets you to do, I don't know yet.
 The idea is to let user add movies to wishlist, maybe write and read reviews too.
 We'll see

-## commit 4 (temp)
+## commit 4
+Here comes the update!
-- added correct genre names
+- Added correct genre names
-- discover page with working search
+- Discover page added with working filtration and search!
 - added "no image found" in case if movie poster doesn't exist
 - replaced seal pic (rip)
-- functional genre search
-- functional year search

 ## commit 3
 Small update